Napoleon Crossing the Alps: History of the five versions

-The original painting remained in Madrid until 1812, when it was taken by Joseph Bonaparte after his abdication as King of Spain.
-He took it with him when he went into exile in the United States, and it hung at his Point Breeze estate near Bordentown, New Jersey.
-The painting was handed down through his descendants until 1949, when his great grandniece, Eugenie Bonaparte, bequeathed it to the museum of the Château de Malmaison.
+The original painting remained in Madrid until 1812, when it was plundered from Spain by Joseph Bonaparte when he fled after losing the Peninsular War.

+He took it with him to Point Breeze in Bordentown, NJ, United States where he lived from 1816 to 1839.
+The painting was handed down through his descendants until 1949, when his great grandniece Eugénie bequeathed it to the museum of the Château de Malmaison.

 The version produced for the Château de Saint-Cloud from 1801 was removed in 1814 by the Prussian soldiers under von Blücher who offered it to Frederick William III King of Prussia.
 It is now held in the Charlottenburg Palace in Berlin.

-The 1802 copy from Les Invalides was taken down and put into storage on the Bourbon Restoration of 1814; but in 1837, under the orders of Louis-Philippe, it was rehung in his newly declared museum at the Palace of Versailles, where it remains to the present day.
+The 1802 copy from Les Invalides was taken down and put into storage on the Bourbon Restoration of 1814; but in 1837, under the orders of King Louis-Philippe, it was rehung in his newly inaugurated Musée de l'Histoire de France at the Palace of Versailles, where it remains to the present day.

 The 1803 version was delivered to Milan but confiscated in 1816 by the Austrians.
 The people of Milan refused to give it up and it remained in the city until 1825.
 It was finally installed at the Belvedere in Vienna in 1834.
 It remains there today, now part of the collection of the Österreichische Galerie Belvedere.

 The version kept by David until his death in 1825 was exhibited at the Bazar Bonne-Nouvelle in 1846 (where it was remarked upon by Baudelaire).
-In 1850 it was offered to the future Napoleon III by David's daughter, Pauline Jeanin, and installed at the Tuileries Palace.
+In 1850 it was offered to President Louis-Napoléon Bonaparte (the future Napoleon III) by David's daughter, Pauline Jeanin, and installed at the Tuileries Palace.
 In 1979, it was given to the museum at the Palace of Versailles.

 Paintings

 The commission specified a portrait of Napoleon standing in the uniform of the First Consul, probably in the spirit of the portraits that were later produced by Antoine-Jean Gros, Robert Lefèvre (Napoleon in his coronation robes) and Jean Auguste Dominique Ingres (Napoleon I on his Imperial Throne), but David was keen to paint an equestrian scene.
 The Spanish ambassador, Ignacio Muzquiz, informed Napoleon and asked him how he would like to be represented.
 Napoleon initially requested to be shown reviewing the troops but eventually decided on a scene showing him crossing the Alps.

-In reality the crossing had been made in fine weather and Bonaparte had been led across by a guide a few days after the troops, mounted on a mule.
+In reality the crossing had been made in fine weather and Bonaparte had been led across by a guide mounted on a mule.
 However, from the outset the painting was first and foremost propaganda, and Bonaparte asked David to portray him "calm, mounted on a fiery steed" (Calme sur un cheval fougueux), and it is probable that he also suggested the addition of the names of the other great generals who had led their forces across the Alps: Hannibal and Charlemagne.